 Bitcoin is a news maker any day around the globe.
 Are you keen to invest in Bitcoin?
 Perhaps you’re late to the cryptocurrency craze, or maybe you’re trying to diversify your income and want to add some crypto to your portfolio.

-It’s also possible you’re hoping the bull market of late 2017 will repeat itself, since prices have been rising, or maybe you just really believe in cryptocurrencies and want to help the community by investing in it.
+Maybe you'd just like to get up to date with digital currency.
+It’s also possible you’re hoping the bull market of early 2021 will repeat itself, since prices have been volatile, or maybe you just really believe in cryptocurrencies and want to help the community by investing in it.

 Luckily, we have a guide for the uninitiated.

 Get $5 in Bitcoin after your first trade

 - Pros & Cons

 Coinbase is supported in over 55+ countries, it is has maintained a great global reputation.
 Best beginner friendly exchange.